oneforawe/edapt-data-handler/1-docs/3-HostingSetUp.md

 Certbot (more) subdomains: <br/>
 See <a href="https://certbot.eff.org/docs/using.html">certbot docs</a> for more
 functionality. <br/>
-Before executing the following command, be sure to add the subdomain(s) to the registrar DNS records, add the appropriate content to <code>/var/www/</code>, add the appropriate server block(s) to <code>/etc/nginx/sites-available</code>, link the 3 or 4 server block(s) in <code>/etc/nginx/sites-enabled</code>, check
+Before executing the following two commands, be sure to add the subdomain(s) to the registrar DNS records, add the appropriate content to <code>/var/www/</code>, add the appropriate server block(s) to <code>/etc/nginx/sites-available</code>, link the 3 or 4 server block(s) in <code>/etc/nginx/sites-enabled</code>, check